-We all have already witnessed the severe cyberattacks in the year 2020, which even the most prestigious and mightiest companies were not able to stand.
+The cybersecurity industry is constantly evolving and has a significant impact on all areas of our lives.
+Cybercriminals are serious about their work, as their goal is to make a profit.
+In 2020, we witnessed severe cyber attacks that even the most prestigious and powerful companies were unable to withstand.
 According to The Hindu, there was a surge of 29% in cyberattacks during the first half of 2021.

 Proactive cybersecurity is what you do before an attack.
 Proactive cybersecurity solutions prepare your IT system in advance for a cyber-attack.
 This means investing in a solid defensive position, spreading awareness among your employees about good cyber hygiene and then planning the risks for your organization.
 Also, penetration testing is one of the crucial aspects of proactive security posture.

 Proactive security posture has become a necessity for 2024 because today’s complex network is excellent in hiding cybercriminals.
 As a result, you might not even know who lurks around the corner to retrieve your sensitive information and cause irreplaceable damage silently.

 Some organizations are too slow to discover the threats; meanwhile, cybercriminals can penetrate the systems without giving a hint, which is why threat awareness needs to be improved in 2024.

 To anticipate and stay one step ahead of cybercriminals, cyber security professionals must know about potential threats.
 According to a report by Cyber Risk Alliance in 2020, the organizations that took the proactive approach felt safer and secure.
 This report can be backed by the findings by The Economist Intelligence Unit, which suggests that organizations that deploy proactive security strategies have experienced 53% fewer cyber breaches and attacks.

 How to improve the cybersecurity posture to stay one step ahead of the cybercriminals?